Majicou/BattleTank/README.md

 # BattleTank
-From Udemy Unreal Development course: A head-to-head tank battle in Unreal 4.
+From Udemy Complete Unreal Creator course: A head-to-head tank battle in Unreal 4.